ByteWelder/Tactility/Documentation/ideas.md

 - Show a warning screen when a user plugs in the SD card on a device that only supports mounting at boot.
 - Try out Waveshare S3 120MHz mode for PSRAM (see "enabling 120M PSRAM is necessary" in [docs](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3#Other_Notes))
 - T-Deck has random sdcard SPI crashes due to sharing bus with screen SPI: make it use the LVGL lock for sdcard operations?
-- Wi-Fi connect app should show info about connection result
 - Check service/app id on registration to see if it is a duplicate id
 - Fix screenshot app on ESP32: it currently blocks when allocating memory
 - Localisation of texts